JuliaDataScience/JuliaDataScience/contents/dataframes_indexing.md

 ```

 If we assume that all names in the table are unique, we can also write a function to obtain the grade for a person via their `name`.
-To do so, we convert the table back to one of Julia's basic data structures (see @sec:data_structures) which is capable of creating a mappings, namely `Dict`s:
+To do so, we convert the table back to one of Julia's basic data structures (see @sec:data_structures) which is capable of creating mappings, namely `Dict`s:

 ```jl
 @sco post=output_block grade_2020("Bob")